Information about the Trail, Stages, Equipment

 - A backpack, 55 liters, or bigger (sometimes you’ll need to carry food for three days with you)

 - Sleeping bag, comfort temperature from 0-7 degrees Celsius.
 The days are hot and the nights cold in the Andes, even in the summer.
-Don’t do the mistake I did, walking Huella Andina with a minimalist sleeping bag, comfort temperature +12.
+Don’t make the mistake I did, walking Huella Andina with a minimalist sleeping bag, comfort temperature +18.
 I suffered badly a few sleepless nights until I eventually surrendered and bought myself a new sleeping bag in San Martin.
-(Due to stupid import rules, outdoor equipment is super expensive in Argentina.
-If you do not want to pay twice a normal price for a new sleeping bag, you should bring a good one with adequate comfort temperature from home )
+(Due to local import tax rules, outdoor equipment is super expensive in Argentina.
+If you do not want to pay twice the normal price for a new sleeping bag, you should bring a good one with adequate comfort temperature from home )

 - Mattress (ideally a lightweight one)

-- Hiking boots, (you will do fine with trainers on most stages, but I really won’t recommend them on some other stages )
+- Hiking boots, (you will do fine with trainers on most stages, but I really won’t recommend them on some other stages, unless you are experienced in hiking in trainers)

 - Other pair of shoes/sandals – You’ll encounter small creeks and rivers, and you’ll need to cross them.
 Some of the creeks can be crossed barefoot, or you can jump over the rocks, but some faster creeks and rivers I found dangerous to cross without wearing my boots.
 A second pair of shoes/sandals will come handy in such situations, especially if you do not like walking in wet shoes … and I do not know anybody who likes that :).

-- Headlamp, useful especially in camping places, since many of them do not have electricity.
+- Headlamp, useful especially in camping places, since many of them do not have electricity, or they have it just for few hours a day.

 - Wind-proof jacket